 Why?

-Because people have developed filters to process information that is of interest or valuable to them.
-A key part of helping get through the filters is visual content marketing or visual storytelling.
-This is not just using visual media but doing it in a way that tells a story and engages your viewer.
+People have developed filters to process information that is of interest or value to them.
+A key part of helping them get through the filters is visual content marketing or visual storytelling.
+This is not just using visual media but doing it in a way that tells a story and engages the viewer.

-Studies have shown that blog posts with visuals drive up to 180% more engagement than those without while posts with videos attract 3x more inbound links than plain text posts.
+Studies have shown that blog posts with visuals drive up to 180% more engagement than those without, while posts with videos attract 3x more inbound links than plain text posts.
 Articles with images get 94% more views than those without.
-And a study by 3M showed that 90% of the information sent to the brain is visual, and visuals are processed 60,000 times faster than text.
+A study by 3M showed that 90% of the information sent to the brain is visual, and visuals are processed 60,000 times faster than text.

 The psychology of visual storytelling